 eChecks using ACH Processing

 An electronic check or eCheck is another form of digital payment.
 Money is withdrawn from the buyer’s checking account, transferred over the ACH network, and deposited into the business’s account.
-This is different from taking a picture of a physical check and depositing it using your mobile device.
-With an eCheck, payments must be authorized by the buyer via a contract, accepting a website’s “Terms and Conditions,” or another way.
+This is different from taking a picture of a paper check and depositing it using your mobile device.
+With an eCheck, the buyer must authorize payment transactions via a contract, accepting terms and conditions, or another way.

 Small businesses that could benefit from taking eChecks include those that accept recurring payments.
 Think landlords or daycare providers who receive payments monthly.
 All the customer has to do is authorize recurring eCheck payments, and those fees can be taken out automatically each time.

-- Payments process faster than physical checks.
+- They’re faster.
+Payments process faster than physical checks.
 The customer doesn’t have to wait long to get their new balance, and the business owner gets paid quicker.

 - They’re secure.
-Not only does the check go through a secure bank connection, but the customer has to verify the payment, reducing the risk of fraud.
+Not only does the money transfer through a secure bank connection, but the customer has to verify the payment, reducing the risk of fraud.

 - They’re sometimes cheaper.
 Unlike credit or debit cards, eChecks incur minimal fees.